Holly Bradshaw: 2018

 Bradshaw started her 2018 indoor season in February, competing in the Perche Élite Tour meet in Rouen, France, where she won with a clearance of 4.60 metres before going on to clear 4.70m on 30 March at an outdoor competition in Australia.
 As one of the favourites for the pole vault title at the 2018 Commonwealth Games on the Gold Coast, she finished fourth with another clearance of 4.60m.
 After clearing a season's best of 4.72 metres on 8 July in Rottach-Egern, she went on to win the biggest outdoor title of her career on 14 July 2018, when she won at the inaugural Athletics World Cup in London, improving her season's best to 4.75 metres.
 She further improved her season's best to 4.80 metres on 17 July in Jockgrim, before winning a bronze medal on 9 August at the European Championships in Berlin, with another clearance of 4.75 metres.

 2019

 Bradshaw had a good start in the early 2019 by winning the indoor nationals with a jump of 4.80m in February.
 She was selected for the 2019 IAAF World Athletics Championships in Doha, Qatar, reaching for the final with a single jump of 4.60m in qualifying.
 She subsequently finished in fourth place in the final.

 2020

 Bradshaw became British champion for a sixth consecutive year and eighth time in total when winning the pole vault event at the 2020 British Athletics Championships with a jump of 4.35 metres.

 2021

+At the British Championships, Bradshaw cleared a new British record height of 4.90 m, her record has since been surpassed by Molly Caudery.
 At the delayed Tokyo Olympics, Bradshaw won the bronze medal with a jump of 4.85 m.
-That year, she also set a new GB record outdoors, with a jump of 4.90 m.

 2022

-While competing in the qualifying competition for the 2022 World Athletics Championships Bradshaw's pole snapped and withdrew from the competition.
+While competing in the qualifying competition for the 2022 World Athletics Championships, Bradshaw's pole snapped and she was forced to withdraw from the competition.

+2024

+Bradshaw participated in the 2024 Summer Olympics, but did not proceed past the qualification round of the pole vault.
+Following a short tour of post Olympic events, Bradshaw announced her retirement from the sport.